 It may have a genetic factor.

 Aggression, reduced cognitive abilities and forgetfulness, increases in accidents.

 Fatigue, headache, breast tenderness, bloating, pelvic & joint pains, acne, appetite changes, swelling.

 Treatment is symptomatizing.
 Women must recognize PMS and visit the best obstetrician and gynecologists in Dwarka, Delhi immediately.

 In mild cases, avoiding caffeine, salt, alcohol, exercising can help.

 In mild and moderate cases-Vitamin B6, Magnesium, calcium supplement, eating small frequent meals, physical activity to lift moods and improve depression, stress management can help.
 NSAID drugs like aspirin can help in reducing pain.

 In extremely severe cases, medications and sometimes hospitalization is required.
+In case of hospitalization, visit the best Obstetrics and Gynaecology Hospital in Dwarka, Delhi.
 Diuretics, pain killers, antianxiety, and antidepressants may have to be given.
 In severe cases, a multi-disciplinary approach to treatment with a gynecologist, psychiatrist, and dietician will help to improve condition and quality of life.